special-uor/fxTWAPLS/README.md

 # Set CPUS to run in parallel
 CPUS <- 6

-# Add the progress bar
+# Import pipe operator to use with the progress bar
 `%>%` <- magrittr::`%>%`

 # Get the location information of each sample